-On some hill estates we got rid of malaria very easily; the coolie lines were simply rebuilt on flat land at a distance of about 40 chains, or half a mile, from the hills.
+On some hill estates we got rid of malaria very easily; the coolie lines were simply rebuilt on at land at a distance of about 40 chains, or half a mile, from the hills.
 On one estate a block of 70 acres of low-lying swamp was opened at my suggestion; coolie lines were removed to it from a site on the hills, and the new site proved to be the healthiest on the estate.
-It was so low-lying and swampy that it had been rejected by the planter; but to the sanitarian it proved to be the chief corner-stone, and after two years' trial is now being made the headquarters of the estate labour force.
+It was so low-lying and swampy that it had been rejected by the planter; but to the sanitarian it proved to be the chief cornerstone, and after two years trial is now being made the headquarters of the estate labour force.

-On two estates where the lines were situated with hills behind and a long stretch of flat land in front, it was an easy matter to pipe-drain the hills where alone A. maculatus was breeding, and the results were most gratifying.
-On North Hummock Estate, where this was done, the daily sick-rate dropped from 13.5 per cent. in November 1911 to 2.2 per cent. in December 1912, and the spleen rate from 11 out of 12 (91 per cent.) to 2 out of 14 (14 per cent.), with a corresponding improvement in the general appearance and health of the whole labour force.
-It will be realised that here we have had to deal with an invasion of Anopheles only from one half of the circle, and not from all round as on Seafield.
-Bukit Ijoh Estate a similar result followed some difficult drainage carried out most efficiently by Mr N. Fish, the engineer of the estate.
+On two estates where the lines were situated with hills behind and a long stretch of at land in front, it was an easy matter to pipe-drain the hills where alone A. maculatus was breeding, and the results were most gratifying.
+On North Hummock Estate, where this was done, the daily sick rate dropped from 13.5 percent in November 1911 to 2.2 percent in December 1912, and the spleen rate from 11 out of 12 (91 percent) to 2 out of 14 (14 percent), with a corresponding improvement in the general appearance and health of the whole labour force.
+It will be realized that here we have had to deal with an invasion of Anopheles only from one half of the circle, and not from all round as on Seafield.
+On Bukit Ijoh Estate a similar result followed some difficult drainage carried out most efficiently by Mr N. Fish, the engineer of the estate.

-Spleen Rates and Death-rates.-I have already spoken about the relationship that exists between spleen rates and death-rates, and given a chart to illustrate it.
+2.3.6 Spleen rates and death rates.
+I have already spoken about the relationship that exists between spleen rates and death rates, and given a chart to illustrate it (see Figure 2.2).
 Although prepared from observations made in 1909, later experience has only confirmed its lessons.
 Of the fatal effect of malaria on a population, it is evidence which cannot be misread; and it also helps us to see in what direction we must push sanitary work, if we are to get the maximum amount of good for the money at our disposal.